Aditya-Verma25/FutureReady-College-Career-Prep/README.md

 ## Key Highlights

 - Built for a real tutoring and college advising business with active users
-- Full-stack web application with a React frontend and Vercel serverless backend
+- Built with React, TypeScript, Vite, and Vercel using reusable components and responsive design
 - Interactive college matching and student intake workflows
 - Deployed on Vercel with Google Analytics and custom domain